damianjasinski/Tajniacy/README.md

 # Tajniacy

-Gra to w sumie klon Tajniaków tyle
+Gra to w sumie klon Tajniaków (gra planszowo towarzysko rozrywkowa)

 ## How to configure